Alabama vs. San Diego State: Odds, spread, over/under - NCAA Tournament Sweet 16

 Alabama vs. San Diego State Betting Trends

-- Alabama has compiled a 21-15-0 ATS record so far this year.
+- Alabama has put together a 21-15-0 ATS record so far this year.

-- A total of 16 out of the Crimson Tide's 36 games this season have gone over the point total.
+- In the Crimson Tide's 36 games this season, the combined scoring has gone over the point total 16 times.

-- San Diego State has put together a 17-16-1 ATS record so far this year.
+- San Diego State has won 17 games against the spread this season, while failing to cover or pushing 17 times.

-- So far this year, 14 out of the Aztecs' 34 games with an over/under have gone over the point total.
+- The Aztecs and their opponents have combined to go over the point total 14 out of 34 times this year.

 Alabama Futures Odds

-- In terms of its odds to win the national championship (+380), Alabama is best in the country.
+- In terms of its odds to win the national championship (+350), Alabama is best in college basketball.
 It is the same according to the computer rankings.

-- The Crimson Tide were +5000 to win the national championship at the start of the season, and have now improved to +380, which is the 62nd-biggest change in the country.
+- Oddsmakers have moved the Crimson Tide's national championship odds up from +5000 at the beginning of the season to +350.
+Among all teams in the country, that is the 63rd-biggest change.

-- With odds of +380, Alabama has been given a 20.8% chance of winning the national championship.
+- Alabama's chances of winning the national championship, based on its odds, are 22.2%.

 San Diego State Futures Odds

-- In terms of their national championship odds, the Aztecs have experienced the 69th-biggest change this season, improving from +6000 at the beginning to +4000.
+- Oddsmakers have moved the Aztecs' national championship odds up from +6000 at the beginning of the season to +3500.
+Among all teams in college basketball, that is the 70th-biggest change.

-- Based on its moneyline odds, San Diego State has a 2.4% chance of winning the national championship.
+- San Diego State's chances of winning the national championship, based on its odds, are 2.8%.

 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.